-Incorporated in 1896, our approximately one square mile Town is home to 3,100 residents living in 1,050 single-family homes on the hillsides of the Indian Creek valley.
+Incorporated in 1896, our approximately one square mile town is home to 3,100 residents living in 1,050 single-family homes on the hillsides of the Indian Creek valley.
 Shaded by mature trees, the houses comprise a variety of architectural styles: from ornate Victorians and craftsman bungalows of the late 19th and early 20th century to the split-levels and ramblers of the 1950s and 60s.
-The Town is sometimes called the "Mayberry" of Washington suburbs: because it is small in size people get to know each other; neighbors chat across fences, and are quick to lend a helping hand.
+The Town has a small-town atmosphere in a major metropolitan area, where people get to know each other, neighbors chat across fences and are quick to lend a helping hand.
 Many residents volunteer for a wide variety of community organizations and events.

-The prek-6 Berwyn Heights Elementary School is located in Town and among its many amenities are before and after care and a Talented & Gifted (TAG) Program.
+The pre-k-6 Berwyn Heights Elementary School is located in Town and among its many amenities are before and aftercare and a Talented & Gifted (TAG) Program.
 An active PTA sponsors a number of enrichment activities and runs an educational garden that beautifies the school grounds.
-The newly built Greenbelt Middle School with state-of-the art classrooms and TAG program is located within walking distance just outside the Town’s boundaries.
+The newly built Greenbelt Middle School with state-of-the-art classrooms and TAG program is located within walking distance just outside the Town’s boundaries.
 Parkdale High School is a 10-minute bus ride away and has an academically rigorous International Baccalaureate program.
 A number of students also test into the Science & Technology Program of the national blue ribbon Eleanor Roosevelt High School.
-For higher education, many students attend the University of Maryland's flagship campus in College Park, which can be reached by University shuttle bus that comes through Berwyn Heights.
+For higher education, many students attend the University of Maryland's flagship campus in College Park, which can be reached by a University shuttle bus that comes through Berwyn Heights.